Updated: Oct 20

 If there are males and females, then each male gets double the share of females.
 However, in some cases, both males and females are treated equally based on different degrees, genders, blood relations, and/or paternal and maternal sides.

-Both Shafii and Hanbali use a system of representation (i.e., Tanzil), whereas Hanafi Fiqh uses a blood relationship system (i.e., Qarabah).
+Shafii and Hanbali use a representation system (i.e., Tanzil), whereas Hanafi Fiqh uses a blood relationship system (i.e., Qarabah).
 Distant Kindred do not inherit as per Maliki fiqh.

 Allah, the Most Glorified and the Most High, knows the best.
 As a human, We are limited to everything and can not perceive it in totality...